creativescala/creative-scala/src/pages/generative/exercises.md

 ```
 </div>

 Now create a method that transforms a `List[Random[Image]]` to a `Random[Image]` by placing all the points `on` each other.
 This is the equivalent of the `allOn` method we've developed previously, but it now works with data wrapped in `Random`.

 <div class="solution">
 You might recognise this pattern.
-It's what we used in `allOn` with the addition of `flatMap` which is exactly what `randomConcentricCircles` (and many other examples) uses.
+It's what we used in `allOn` with the addition of `flatMap`, which is exactly what `randomConcentricCircles` (and many other examples) use.

 ```tut:silent:book
 def allOn(points: List[Random[Image]]): Random[Image] =